smit343/Infrastructure-Provisioning-Automation-/README.md

-# Project 7 -  Infrastructure Provisioning Automation with Ansible and Terraform
+# Project 2 -  Infrastructure Provisioning Automation with Ansible and/or Terraform

 This project deploys AWS infrastructure using infrastructure provisioning automation tools (Infrastructure as Code).
 There are three sets of infrastructure components that will be deployed on AWS:
 - AWS VPC network.;